tag:

 Professional Development Committee

-The Professional Development Committee is responsible for guiding the Council's interests in providing recognition for non-degree, career-related education programs.
-This effort is to recognize the providers and programs that have a quality process and content aimed at providing education other than skills training; it is not aimed at degree-granting programs.
+The Professional Development Committee is responsible for guiding the Council's efforts to recognize non-degree, career-related education programs.
+This effort recognizes providers and programs that have quality processes and content that provide education beyond skills training; it is not intended for degree-granting programs.

-The committee will develop the requirements for professional development certification by evaluating any application and making recommendations to the Executive Committee for certification.
-The Committee will be made up of a committee chair and members from industry and educator professionals who have a specific interest in post-secondary professional development.
+The committee will develop the requirements for professional development certification by evaluating applications and recommending certifications to the Executive Committee.
+The Committee will be composed of a chair and members from industry and education who have a specific interest in post-secondary professional development.

 Industry Partnership Committee

-The Industry Liaison Committee is to serve as a liaison between the construction industry and the ACCE in order to provide a stronger relationship and input from this important constituency.
+The Industry Liaison Committee serves as a liaison between the construction industry and the ACCE, strengthening the relationship and providing input from this important constituency.

 Candidate Application Screening Committee